Advanced Analysis: Module II – Advanced Certification Courses

 1. Estimate cost positions among various rivals in your market?

-2. Understand how and why different industry players present – and can sustain – large differences in profitability?
+2. Identify how and why different industry players present – and can sustain – large differences in profitability?

 3. Determine the actual strategic differences in value chain activities between your company and its rivals?